rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 [Discord][OpenCombat_discord]) is a real-time tactical game which takes place during World War II.

-Some major changes since last news!

-- Basic HUD is now complete
-- High definition map finished for the demo
-- Basic game logic finished

-The game demo is almost finished.
+The basic game logic and HUD are now complete, and the high definition map for the demo is finished.

-Some things are missing like soldier high definition assets, or minimal AI for opponent.
+Some things are missing, like soldier high definition assets, or minimal AI for opponent.
-But the demo is playable and we need some alpha players to make feedbacks 🎮 !
+But the demo is playable and the team would love to hear your feedback!

 You can find game binaries on the [Github page][OpenCombat_release].
-Please come and see us on the [Discord][OpenCombat_discord] to make your feedback !
+You can also join the community on their [Discord][OpenCombat_discord].

 [OpenCombat_website]: https://opencombat.bux.fr/
 [OpenCombat_github]: https://github.com/buxx/OpenCombat